Learn to guide change through

 We provide an immersive learning experience with a diverse faculty—instructors who are practicing art therapists as well as scholars and researchers, with a wider range of professional experiences working with children and adolescents to adults and aging populations.
 Our faculty provides students with unparalleled academic and artistic support, and mentorship.

-Through strong faculty support, a dedicated Training Department, and the School’s partnerships with hundreds of community agencies, our students gain valuable practicum and clinical experience at a range of training sites including urban community organizations, schools, clinics, hospitals, mental health centers, and facilities serving specialized populations.
+Through strong faculty support, a dedicated Training Department, and the University’s partnerships with hundreds of community agencies, our students gain valuable practicum and clinical experience at a range of training sites including urban community organizations, schools, clinics, hospitals, mental health centers, and facilities serving specialized populations.

 Our program’s cohort model creates camaraderie among students and fosters interpersonal growth and skills development, both inside and outside of the classroom.
-Likewise, our individualized advising helps students succeed throughout their Adler School experience.
+Likewise, our individualized advising helps students succeed throughout their Adler University experience.

 Licensure & Registration